lipemat/advanced-sidebar-menu/readme.txt

 = What if I want functionality which is not built in? =

-I do offer preminum services for buiding custom add-ons for additional functionality.
+I do offer premium services for building custom add-ons for additional functionality.
 Otherwise you are welcome to alter the code in any way or build your own add-ons. keep in mind, if you edit the code directly, it will break on update.
-The best way to customize is using the built in filters or template overides.
+The best way to customize is using the built in filters or template overrides.
 If you have a cool add-on you have developed, let me know, I may want to publish your work.

 == Changelog ==